 Symptoms can also show on some parts of the betta fish’ body including the abdomen, and gills.
 Also, symptoms include abnormal swimming patterns and the inability to swallow food.

-Eyecloud, also known as cloudy cornea, is a bacterial disease caused by dirty aquarium water or by lack of vitamin, especially vitamin A, that can affect the betta fishes’ eye health.
+Eyecloud, also known as the cloudy cornea, is a bacterial disease caused by dirty aquarium water or by lack of vitamin, especially vitamin A, that can affect the betta fishes’ eye health.